utdemir/dotfiles-nix/README.md

 I use [qutebrowser](https://qutebrowser.org/) as my web browser.
 It is a keyboard-oriented minimal web browser using QtWebEngine (WebKit).
-The only customisations I make makes it use separate windows as tabs and makes it use `kakoune` as editor.
+The only customisation I make makes it use separate windows as tabs and makes it use `kakoune` as editor.

-Actually, I would prefer to use Firefox with some addons & customisations to make it keyboard-oriented & disabling tabs.
+Actually, I would prefer to use Firefox with some addons & customisation to make it keyboard-oriented & disabling tabs.
 However currently there is no easy way to configure Firefox easily & install addons without using the GUI.
 There are some ongoing work adding this functionality to nixpkgs,